ThiagoVSouza/bitnationtest/README.md

 # bus-connector-redbus
-Redbus connector integration
+Bitnation Backend

 ## Running the app locally

-npm run start
+yarn start

 ## Executing tests

-npm run test
+yarn test

 ## Debugging tests

 A launch config for the test cases(Mocha tests) has been added.
 In the visual studio code debug pane, make sure the above launch config is selected and then hit the green play button.

-## Deploy API

-serverless deploy --stage dev --region ap-south-1